Nursing - Mental Health Nursing - Tertiary Education Programme

 Further information

-9 per location
+10 per location

 The aim of mental health nursing is to promote mental health and wellness, to plan with, support and provide nursing care to people who suffer from mental illness and mental distress, and to support families and communities in dealing with mental health challenges.
-This care can be provided in acute care facilities such as hospitals, in peoples own homes and community care settings.
-Supporting on-going mental health recovery is an important role of being a mental health nurse.
+This care can be provided in acute care facilities such as hospitals, in people’s own homes and community care settings.
+Supporting on-going mental health recovery is an important part of being a mental health nurse.

-QQI Level 5 Certificate in Nursing Studies (5M4349).
+NFQ level 5 Certificate in Nursing Studies (5M4349) from QQI

 Year 1 – Level 5 Award – FE